kubaroth/capture/README.md

 ./capture -cw Chromium -preview-segments
 ```

+## Testing
+Can be run either by running directly individual test or by running ctest.

 ## TODO
 - skip x11 and add option to apply crop and generated pdf to an input png file
 - add png loader